A Mastermind Alliance is made up of people who are committed to helping each other achieve success.

-A brief narrative of Mastermind Groups
+A brief narrative of Mastermind Alliances

 The term “Mastermind Alliance” was poplularized in the book “Think and Grow Rich” by Napoleon Hill in 1937.